Parenting can be difficult. And parenting with dyslexia can add its own unique challenges, especially when it comes to reading aloud to kids.

 Imagine how hard it is for most parents to find the necessary time and energy to read with their kids, and then add in the complicating factor of being a dyslexic parent and trying to summon the extra concentration necessary to do the actual reading.

 What if you, as a parent, also have a challenge like mine when it comes to reading?
-Or what if you’re so tired that the idea of reading with your kids is overwhelming?
-Here are a few ideas:
+Or what if you’re so tired that the idea of reading with your kids is overwhelming?:

 - If you have a new picture book you’ve never read before, look at the pictures together and guess at the storyline.
 Read it together at another time.

 - Use a familiar picture book and prompt your child to make up a new story using the existing pictures.
 You could even combine pictures from several picture books in the new story.